Joone Blog

 Tiled Backing Store

-When I tried to use Safari on the iPhone, I was impressed by the fact that the scrolling web pages were very fast.
-This is possible because Safari caches the content of the web page as bitmaps in memory, and the cached bitmaps we’ve seen are just painted on the screen without sending paint calls to WebCore when we scroll a web page.
-These bitmaps are created and deleted on-demand as the viewport moves over the web page.
+When I first used Safari on the iPhone, I was impressed by how fast scrolling web pages was.
+This is possible because Safari caches the content of the web page as bitmaps in memory, and the cached bitmaps are simply painted on the screen, without sending paint calls to WebCore, when we scroll the page.
+These bitmaps are created and deleted on demand as the viewport moves over the web page.
 We call them the “tiled backing store.”

 The tiled backing store was applied to QtWebKit by Nokia engineers.
-They applied this feature to WebCore, so it can be shared by other ports.
-In the case of WebKitGtk, Code Aurora engineers submitted an initial patch, I have updated the patch to use only Cairo API by removing GTK+ dependency.
-This would allow the WinCairo and Efl port to use the updated patch for enabling the tiled backing store.
+They applied this feature to WebCore so that it can be shared by other ports.
+In the case of WebKitGtk, Code Aurora engineers submitted an initial patch, and I updated the patch to use only the Cairo API by removing the GTK+ dependency.
+This allows the WinCairo and EFL ports to use the updated patch to enable the tiled backing store.

 To enable the tiled backing store: